Skip to content

 Students can critically examine mental health conditions within the framework of prevailing UK health policies.
 By analysing diverse factors influencing assessment and management, students are able to gain insights that resonate with the contemporary priorities outlined in the UK mental health strategy.

 The course also focuses on person-centred care, something which is particularly pertinent given the emphasis on individualised and inclusive approaches in recent UK health policy developments.
-Practical exercises enable students to actively engage in the principles advocated by policies, ensuring a seamless alignment with the overarching goals of person-centred care.
+Group discussions and insights will form an important role in the teaching of this course, and students will be able to discuss the challenges and benefits of delivering person-centred care in contemporary practice.

 Students will also have the opportunity to explore legal and ethical frameworks.
 Components such as the Mental Health Act, Mental Capacity Act, and Deprivation of Liberty Safeguards are integral to the UK health policy framework, making this knowledge crucial for students aiming to navigate these policies effectively.